mariaelmurr/EcoEats/README.md

 🍏 EcoEats
-Welcome to EcoEats! 🌱 Your go-to app for helathy food choices! 🍎🥕🥦
+Welcome to EcoEats! 🌱 Your go-to app for healthy food choices! 🍎🥕🥦

 Features
 📲 User Authentication